Fascism: Background and 19th-century roots

-era and fusion of Maurrasism with Sorelianism (1880–1914)
+Fin de siècle era and lead up to World War I (1880–1914)

 The historian Zeev Sternhell has traced the ideological roots of fascism back to the 1880s and in particular to the fin de siècle theme of that time.
 The theme was based on a revolt against materialism, rationalism, positivism, bourgeois society, and democracy.
-The fin-de-siècle generation supported emotionalism, irrationalism, subjectivism and vitalism.
-They regarded civilization as being in crisis, requiring a massive and total solution.
+The fin-de-siècle generation supported emotionalism, irrationalism, subjectivism, and vitalism.
+They regarded civilization as being in crisis, and as requiring a massive and total solution.
 Their intellectual school considered the individual as only one part of the larger collectivity, which should not be viewed as a numerical sum of atomized individuals.
 They condemned the rationalistic, liberal individualism of society and the dissolution of social links in bourgeois society.